cljspad/depstrap/README.md

 Visit https://deps.cljspad.dev to browse all available libraries.

-This is how [cljspad](https://cljspad.dev) resolves its dependencies at runtime.
+depstrap is how [cljspad](https://cljspad.dev) resolves its dependencies at runtime.

 ## Usage